To boost your chances of getting a credit card, make sure you know your credit score and leverage prequalification tools.

 The first step to applying for a credit card – before you even begin researching specific products – is to know your credit score.
 It is important to know where you stand in a lender’s eyes, so you can estimate how likely you are to be approved for a card.
 Then, you can take a look at products designed for your credit range.

 There are plenty of free services available online to keep track of your score, and you can pull a full copy of your credit report from each of the three major credit bureaus once per year on AnnualCreditReport.com.
-On the report, you’ll be able to visualize the factors that go into your score, such as your open accounts and payment history, to get a better idea of how you look to lenders.
+On the report, you’ll be able to visualize the factors that go into your scores, such as your open accounts and payment history, to get a better idea of how you look to lenders.

 Find a card that matches your credit range